-The Midsummer Memory Mandalas event is part of our new Lakewood Experience Series, where we’ll be exploring more meaningful ways to remember our loved ones and celebrate life.
+The Midsummer Memory Mandalas event was part of our new Lakewood Experience Series, where we are exploring more meaningful ways to remember our loved ones and celebrate life.
 From the new Living Memory Tree to our annual Lantern Lighting Celebration, Lakewood is at the forefront of reimagining how we approach death and remembering.
 We hope you will join us!

 Learn more about events at Lakewood

 Learn all about Lakewood's gardens and landscape

 Stay in touch: Sign up for our newsletter